clugg/sm-testsuite/README.md

 ```

 ### Assertions
 An assertion is a statement that something should be a certain way.
 There are multiple types of assertions.
 Every assertion method accepts a name as the first parameter to make your test output more human readable.
-Every assertion you make will count towards the total asserts made in an individual test, and a single failed assertion means the entire test is considered failed.
+Every assertion you make will count towards the total assertions made in an individual test, and a single failed assertion means the entire test is considered failed.
 When an assertion fails, the value of the variable being asserted against will be outputted as information. *Note: when an assertion fails, the function will continue executing unless you explicitly stop it.*
 ```c
 Test_AssertTrue("value", true);
 Test_AssertFalse("value", false);